-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - information security based on the risk assessment of the information; and

-- availability of incident handling management in information security.
+- the availability of incident handling management in information security.

-Insurance companies must report to the OJK any critical incidents, abuses or crimes related to their information technology operations that may or have resulted in significant financial loss and/or disruptions to the smooth operation of the insurance companies.
+Insurance companies must report to the OJK any critical incidents, abuses or crimes related to their IT operations that may or have resulted in significant financial loss and/or disruptions to the smooth operation of the insurance companies.

 13 Financial crime